open-sauced/intro/CONTRIBUTING.md

 2. **Create translation files**

-   Inside the documentation directory, create a new subdirectory for each language you plan to support.
+   Inside the "translations" folder, create a new subfolder for each language you plan to support.
 Use language codes (e.g., "en" for English, "fr" for French) as directory names.

    ```markdown
    .